About BBC Good Food

 Meet the team

-Lulu Grimes is currently the managing editor at Good Food, she was previously the hub director.
-She has wide experience in magazine editorial (olive magazine, Food and Travel and Sainsbury’s Magazine), worked as a food editor for Murdoch books in Sydney where she researched and worked on a series of internationally published food and travel books covering China, India, Thailand, Italy and France.
-She has also written for The Sydney Morning Herald, has taught a course on Food Writing at City University and then at Leith’s School of Food and Wine and has published a number of cookbooks.
-Find Lulu on Instagram @lulugrimes.
+Lulu was previously the hub director at BBC Good Food.
+She has wide experience in magazine editorial (olive magazine, Food and Travel and Sainsbury’s Magazine), worked as a food editor for Murdoch books in Sydney.
+She has also written for The Sydney Morning Herald, has taught food courses at City University and Leith’s School of Food and Wine and has published a number of cookbooks.

-Janine Ratcliffe is olive magazine’s Food Director and has worked on the magazine since its launch.
-Since then she has developed and written thousands of the magazine’s most popular recipes as well as editing the olive 101 series of books for Penguin.
-Janine is the host of the weekly olive magazine podcast and has also created many of the viral olive recipe videos for social media and You Tube.
-After gaining a degree in Fine Art and an MA in Film Studies Janine went on to work at The Guardian for 5 years as Production Manager on the Guardian Weekly.
-Janine left the Guardian to study for the 1 year Diploma at Leith’s School of Food and Wine.
-Whilst at Leith’s, she won the Good Food Scholarship and spent 6 months working at Good Food magazine.
-Janine left the magazine to become a freelance home economist and food writer working on various projects including books, magazines, advertising and TV.
-Janine joined olive magazine full time in 2004.
+As well as being deputy magazines editor, Janine Ratcliffe is olive magazine’s Food Director and has worked with the brand since its launch in 2003.
+She has developed and written thousands of olive magazine’s most popular recipes as well as editing the olive 101 series of books for Penguin.
+Janine is the host of the award-winning weekly olive magazine podcast and has also created many of the viral olive recipe videos for social media and You Tube.

 Anna is a recipe writer and food stylist and has worked on food magazines for over seven years, writing recipes for magazines including Olive and Sainsbury’s magazine.
 She loves whipping up new creations with well-known ingredients to create easily accessible recipes that everyone can make.